The Big Lebowski: Use as social and political analysis

 The Big Lebowski has been interpreted from a variety of social and political perspectives by academics and pundits.

 In September 2008, Slate published an article that interpreted The Big Lebowski as a political critique.
 The center piece of this viewpoint was that Walter Sobchak is "a neocon," citing the film's references to then President George H. W. Bush and the first Gulf War.
 The article says Sobchak's aggressive and impulsive attitude, which always results in catastrophe, is an allegory of neoconservative foreign policy and its supposed consequences.

-A journal article by Brian Wall, published in the feminist journal Camera Obscura, uses the film to explain Karl Marx's commodity fetishism and the feminist consequences of sexual fetishism.
+An article by Brian Wall, published in the feminist journal Camera Obscura, uses the film to explain Karl Marx's commodity fetishism and the feminist consequences of sexual fetishism.

 In That Rug Really Tied the Room Together, first published in 2001, Joseph Natoli argues that the Dude represents a counter narrative to the post-Reaganomic entrepreneurial rush for "return on investment" on display in such films as Jerry Maguire and Forrest Gump.

-The movie has been interpreted as carnivalesque critique of society, as an analysis on war and ethics, as a narrative on mass communication and US militarism and other issues.
+The movie has been interpreted as a carnivalesque critique of society, as an analysis on war and ethics, as a narrative on mass communication, and US militarism and other issues.

 Home media

 Universal Studios Home Entertainment released a "Collector's Edition" DVD on October 18, 2005, with extra features that included an "introduction by Mortimer Young", "Jeff Bridges' Photography", "Making of The Big Lebowski", and "Production Notes".
 In addition, a limited-edition "Achiever's Edition Gift Set" also included The Big Lebowski Bowling Shammy Towel, four Collectible Coasters that included photographs and quotable lines from the film, and eight Exclusive Photo Cards from Jeff Bridges' personal collection.
 A "10th Anniversary Edition" was released on September 9, 2008, and features all of the extras from the "Collector's Edition" and "The Dude's Life: Strikes and Gutters ...
 Ups and Downs ...
 The Dude Abides" theatrical trailer (from the first DVD release), "The Lebowski Fest: An Achiever's Story", "Flying Carpets and Bowling Pin Dreams: The Dream Sequences of the Dude", "Interactive Map", "Jeff Bridges Photo Book", and a "Photo Gallery".
 There are both a standard release and a Limited Edition which features "Bowling Ball Packaging" and is individually numbered.

 A high-definition version of The Big Lebowski was released by Universal on HD DVD format on June 26, 2007.
-The film was released in Blu-ray format in Italy by Cecchi Gori.
+The film was released on Blu-ray in Italy by Cecchi Gori Home Video in 2010.

 On August 16, 2011, Universal Pictures released The Big Lebowski on Blu-ray.
 The limited-edition package includes a Jeff Bridges photo book, a ten-years-on retrospective, and an in-depth look at the annual Lebowski Fest.
 The film is also available in the Blu-ray Coen Brothers box set released in the UK; however, this version is region-free and will work in any Blu-ray player.

-For the film's 20th Anniversary, Universal Pictures released a 4K Ultra HD Blu-ray version of the film, which was released on October 16, 2018.
+For the film's 20th anniversary, Universal Pictures released a Ultra HD Blu-ray version of the film on October 16, 2018.